 Digital Flagship Educators is the instructor-facing component of Digital Flagship’s broader initiative, striving to establish a connected and supported community of practice among those who teach at Ohio State.

 In addition, the entire Ohio State community will have access to Swift coding courses, workshops and resources.
 The Mobile Design Lab is available for all to explore ideas that may further enhance teaching and learning.

 The Digital Flagship initiative will be coordinated through the Office of Distance Education and eLearning, in partnership with the University Institute for Teaching and Learning and the Corporate Engagement Office.
 Together they will provide a comprehensive eLearning toolset, mobile-ready classrooms, pedagogical support for teaching and learning with technology, and assistance with economic development opportunities.

 If you find an iPad, please contact the IT Service Desk (614-688-4357) to determine if it is a Digital Flagship device and receive return instructions.

-We recommend that all departments, faculty and staff members download Explain Everything EDU available in the app store.
+We recommend that all departments, faculty and staff members download Explain Everything EDU, which is currently available in the app store.
 This version offers full annotation and recording features for an unlimited number of projects and exports.

 The broad goal of Digital Flagship is to support students in developing digital literacy and workforce readiness to help them succeed at Ohio State and beyond.
 Thus, we want to lead instructors in creating engaging, active, adaptive courses that prioritize student-centered approaches and digital pedagogy.